What To Do If Rodents Invade Your Home

 First, you need to confirm that rodents have invaded your home.
 This can be difficult because they are quite clever at sneaking inside and then making themselves scarce.
 You may have to look around a little and listen for them.
 They will usually nest in attics, garages, basements, wall voids, and ceilings.

 It is warm and cozy in these places, plus they provide them with the food, water, and shelter they need to raise their families.
 Rodents, especially mice, can squeeze through tiny cracks, crevices, and holes.
 Some mice can even get in through a hole as small as a nickel.

-One of the most common and obvious signs of a rodent infestation is their droppings.
-They are small, black, and rice shaped.
+One of the most common and obvious signs of a rodent infestation is small, black, and rice-shaped droppings.
 You may find that food packaging in your kitchen or pantry has been tampered with, showing rips or tears, or contain feces.
 Oftentimes, you can also hear rodents scratching and scampering about, inside walls, at night.

 If you have confirmed that you have an infestation of rodents, a good place to start is to assure that other rodents are unable to enter your home.

 This means you need to block off all potential entry points in your home’s foundation and exterior walls, including window and door frames.
 Make sure screens are secure and vents are not damaged.
 Plug holes in the gaps around utility wires, cables, and plumbing that come into the house.
 For the average person, this may be a daunting task, and many entry points could be missed.

 Take Steps To Get Rid Of Mice And Rats

 Then you will need to set up traps and bait for the rodents.
 There are plenty of them to choose from including spring-loaded, sticky, and others.
 The problem is that these methods can be costly, dangerous to put together, and messy to deal with (especially sticky boards.)

 You will need to make your home less attractive to the rodents as well by cleaning up food and drink messes right away, storing food in airtight containers, and taking out the trash on a regular basis.